 4. Open the Boot Menu

 You can do this by pressing a specific key while the PC is booting, usually F12, F11, or Delete.
-Once you’re in the boot menu, you’ll see the available sources you can boot your PC.
+Once you’re in the boot menu, you’ll see the available sources to boot your PC.

 Choose the bootable flash drive you just created.

-If you can’t access the boot menu, you’ll have to go to the BIOS and change the boot order.
+If you can’t access the boot menu, go to the BIOS and change the boot order.
 This varies from manufacturer to manufacturer, so you’ll want to check your user manual.

 Most gaming PCs come with Windows pre-installed.
-Depending on the year of manufacturing, they can have Windows 10 or Windows 11.
+Depending on the manufacturing year, they can have Windows 10 or 11.